turboapps/docs/deploying/to_a_turbo_server/a-basic_walthrough.md

 	- **Icon**: A  90 x 90 pixel JPG, GIF or PNG image that represents the Application version displayed to users.
 If this field is left blank, it defaults to the swatch for the parent Application.

-	- **Spoon VM File**: Upload the Spoon Virtual Machine file (SVM) for this Application version.
+	- **Turbo VM File**: Upload the Turbo Virtual Machine file (SVM) for this Application version.
 For information about creating SVMs, refer to Creating Virtual Applications.

 	- **Sandbox Sync**: Automatically synchronizes Application settings and state across client computers.
 This is only Applicationlicable to authenticated users.

 4. Select **Save**.
-The **SVM** file will upload to Turbo Server.
+The **SVM** file will upload to TurboServer.
 Depending on the size of the Application this can take several minutes.

 #### Optimize the Application Version (Optional)